-8.2.
-Report on the wholesale roaming market
+3.8.2 Report on the wholesale roaming market

-The agreed text of Article 19 of the Roaming IV Regulation requests the Commission to review the wholesale roaming market with a view to assessing measures necessary to enable the abolition of retail roaming surcharges by 15 June 2017.
-The Commission shall submit a report to the European Parliament and the Council on the findings by 15 June 2016.

-In the letter sent by the Commission on 28 July 2015, BEREC has been asked to provide an extensive list of necessary information and data by the end of 2015 on different aspects of the wholesale market which has been considered as relevant for the elaboration of the mentioned report.
-This data will be submitted to the EC already in 2015.
+According to Article 19 of Roaming III Regulation as amended by the TSM Regulation, the Commission shall review the wholesale roaming market with a view to assessing measures necessary to enable the abolition of retail roaming surcharges by 15th June 2017.
+In the letter sent by the Commission on 28th July 2015, BEREC has been asked to provide an extensive list of necessary information and data by the end of 2015 on different aspects of the wholesale market which has been considered as relevant for the elaboration of the mentioned report.
+This data was already submitted to the EC in 2015.

-BEREC, as for the previous review of the roaming regulation, will assess the wholesale roaming market and plans to publish its views on this issue after the 1st Plenary 2016.
+As for the previous review of the roaming regulation, BEREC will assess the wholesale roaming market and plans to publish its views on this issue after the 1st Plenary 2016.